cn-hezijian/LeetCode/readme.txt

-This is my folder.
+This is my leetCode Code from 2016/5/25.
-this is useless line.